michaeluno/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labelled *enhancement*.

 == Changelog ==

+= 2.1.7.2 =
+* Fixed: the warning: `Strict standards: Declaration of ... should be compatible with ...`.

 = 2.1.7.1 - 12/25/2013 =
 * Added: an example of basic usage of creating a page group as well as specifying a dashicon.